Skip to content

 Severe mental health issues and access to annual health checks: A systematic review

-Although annual health checks (AHCs) should occur for people with SMI, for a variety of reasons there appear to be disparities.
-This research aims to complete a review of the available evidence to explore what the barriers and facilitators are for uptake of AHCs in UK primary care for people with SMI.
+Although annual health checks (AHCs) should occur for people living with SMI, for a variety of reasons there appeared to be disparities.
+This research aimed to complete a mixed-methods systematic review of the available evidence to explore the accessibility of AHCs in UK primary care for people living with SMI and sharing protected characteristics as identified in Core20PLUS5.

 In England, over half a million people live with SMI.
 Research suggests that they have a higher chance of death than the general population and are more likely to experience other illnesses such as diabetes, cardiovascular disease, obesity and cancer.

-The NHS aims to provide an AHC for at least 60% of people living with an SMI.
-However, despite the increased risks of living with SMI, general health screening appears lower than in the general population.
+The NHS aims to provide AHCs for at least 60% of people living with SMI.
+However, despite the increased health risks, general health screening appears lower than in the general population.

-Increasing the number of AHCs for people with SMI would enable the healthcare system to identify potential health issues earlier, which may increase quality of life for people with SMI.
+Increasing the number of AHCs for people living with SMI may enable the healthcare system to identify potential health issues earlier.
+This could reduce health inequalities.

-Using a number of databases and focused websites, we are reviewing the available evidence about AHCs and short health screening interventions for people with SMI.
-This will help identify any gaps and enable us to provide some future recommendations.
+Using a number of databases and focused websites, we reviewed the available evidence about AHCs and short health screening interventions for people living with SMI.
+This helped identify the gaps and enabled us to provide future recommendations.

-To guide the review, we are focusing on the following questions:
+To guide the review, we focused on the following questions:

-• What actions, interventions or models of service provision improve access to AHCs for people with SMI?
+• What features, actions, interventions or models of service provision improve uptake and access to AHCs for people living with SMI?

-• To what degree does the evidence on SMI and AHCs represent minority groups?
+• To what degree does the evidence on SMI and access to AHCs represent marginalised groups as identified in Core20PLUS?

 More information